 Training and Education

 All University of Maryland, Baltimore (UMB) employees are required to complete Title IX awareness training each academic year.
-There are two online training courses available below.
-To access either of the online training courses, you will need your UMBID and password to log in.
+There are two online training courses available.
+To access an online training course, you will need your UMBID and password to login.

 Additional training and educational programs on UMB’s Title IX/sexual discrimination/sexual harassment/sexual violence policies and procedures for students and employees are offered by - and can be arranged through - the Office of Accountability and Compliance (OAC).